adityaarakeri/super-scripts/README.md

 ## Adding your Project to the List of Scripts

-Please feel free to add your project to the list of scripts.
+- Please feel free to add your project to the list of scripts.
 They have been arranged in alphabetical order     according to script folder name.
+- Make sure the link to your script is working.